 Numerous subfields of mathematics are represented in the research of the faculty.
 In algebra, the main areas are linear and arithmetic groups and associated structures, nonassociative algebra and geometry, and representation theory.
 In analysis, the focus is on differential equations and applied mathematics, operator theory, operator algebras, and function theory, probability, and mathematical physics.
 In topology, algebraic topology and geometric topology are both studied.
 In our history of mathematics program, emphasis is on the nineteenth and twentieth centuries.

 Besides a series of weekly colloquium lectures, there are also research seminars in operator theory/operator algebras, mathematical physics, algebraic topology, geometric topology, differential equations, algebra, probability, and history of mathematics.
-Each year, our Institute of Mathematical Science provides the structure for a series of seminars and conferences in a particular area of emphasis.
 The graduate student seminar serves as a meeting place for graduate students and junior faculty to talk about mathematics, and fosters an unintimidating atmosphere for discussion.

-The department and library are located in Kerchof Hall.
-The library houses a research collection primarily for the use of mathematics faculty and graduate students, with about 34,000 volumes and subscriptions to over 185 research journals.
-The mathematics department has a well-equipped computing laboratory available to faculty and graduate students, as well as a computer in every office.
+The Department and library are located in Kerchof Hall.
+The library houses a research collection primarily for the use of mathematics faculty and graduate students, with about 36,000 volumes.
+Additional mathematics materials are housed in the adjacent Brown Science and Engineering Library.
+The University of Virginia Library has hundreds of print and online subscriptions to most major journals in mathematics and statistics that support the teaching and research activities of the Mathematics Department.
+The Department has a well-equipped computing laboratory available to faculty and graduate students, as well as a computer in every office.